Writing to a potential hiring manager is one of those messages that you hesitate to send.

 Dear Ms. Hart,

-Lillian Franks felt that I would be a good fit for the auditor role and suggested getting in touch with you before I send over my application.
-She said that she had mentioned my name to you – she knows me well as we worked on the same team for five years.
+Lillian Franks felt that I would be a good fit for the auditor role and suggested getting in touch with you before I send over my resume.
+She said that she had mentioned my name to you.
+I know her well as we worked on the same team for five years.

 I have been managing external retail audits at Haffen for seven years and feel that the time has come to use my experience for the benefit of a retailer within their team.